mednche/mednche.github.io/_posts/project/2019-09-23-ABM-police.md

 ### Demo for 50 steps
 ![](/images/project/abm-detroit2.gif)

+Occuring CFS appear as red cercles with an exclamation mark.
-Purple segments represent *hot streets* based on historical CFS/crime data.
+Red segments represent *hot streets* based on historical CFS/crime data.

 ### Value of the Research